rkapoor1999/I_GloVe_News/README.md

 - Saving the best model based on validation accuracy using ModelCheckpoint callback

 ## Results 📊
-The trained model achieves high accuracy in classifying news articles into their respective categories.
+The trained model achieves a Validation Accuracy of 0.91 and a Training Accuracy of 1.00 in classifying news articles into their respective categories.

 ## Future Work 🔍
 - Fine-tuning hyperparameters for improved performance